2025 Faculty

 Christopher Bromley, DPM, FACFAS currently practices foot and ankle surgery in Delray Beach, Florida.
 Dr Bromley's specialty within the group is Surgery, Sports Medicine, and Homeopathy.
 Dr Bromley has been passionate about nutrition and complementary medicine since entering private practice.
 He completed his surgical residency in 1992 in Baltimore, MD.
 His training included such prestigious hospitals as the University of Maryland and Johns Hopkins.
 An international and national lecturer of foot and ankle surgery, wound care, and regenerative medicine.
 When not in the office and on the podium, Dr Bromley is an on-track performance driving instructor and motorcycle track day instructor.
 Dr Bromley is very proud of his three children Sarah, Kent, and Alexander.

 Robert G Frykberg, DPM, MPH, MAPWCA, FRSM, FFPM (Glasg), is a graduate of the California College of Podiatric Medicine in 1976.
 Dr Frykberg went on to complete his residency training at the New England Deaconess Hospital in Boston.
 He served as the President of the Massachusetts Podiatric Medical Society and a Member of the Board of Registration in Podiatry.
 From 1992 to 1994, he attended the Harvard School of Public Health and graduated with a Master of Public Health degree with a concentration in quantitative methods.
 After 21 years of private practice, Dr Frykberg accepted the position as Clinical Dean of the Des Moines University College of Podiatric Medicine and Surgery prior to moving to Phoenix.
 After 15 years of dedicated service to our Veterans, Dr Frykberg has decided to retire from his role as Chief of Podiatry at the Phoenix VA Medical Center and as Director of the Phoenix VA Medical Center Podiatric Residency Program.
 He continues to hold the academic rank of Professor, University of Arizona College of Medicine-Phoenix and Adjunct Professor, Midwestern University Program in Podiatric Medicine.
+Currently, Dr Frykberg is Clinical Professor and Residency Director , Department of Orthopaedics, at UT Health San Antonio, Division of Podiatry in San Antonio, Texas.
 His research and writing interests have included all facets of lower extremity disorders, but are specifically focused on diabetic foot ulcers, infections, Charcot foot, and wound care.
 The author of nearly 100 peer-reviewed publications, he has also been the Editor of two textbooks: The High-Risk Foot in Diabetes Mellitus (1991) and the Diabetic Charcot Foot (2010).
 His expertise in the Diabetic Foot translated into hundreds of speaking invitations nationally and internationally with numerous lecture engagements in China, India, Russia, South America, the UK, Vietnam, Japan, Indonesia, Italy, and across Europe.

 Clinical Instructor and Attending Physician Department of Orthopedics and Pediatrics